 Ensure comfort during your appointment with IV Sedation.

 Oral Surgery in Comfort

 At Knoxville Oral and Maxillofacial Surgery, we provide intravenous or IV sedation to ensure the comfort of our patients during surgical procedures.
 As a deeper form of sedation, this option places patients in an extreme state of relaxation for the duration of their appointment.
-Both Dr. Turner P. Emery and Dr. Michael D. Wooten have received extensive training in anesthesia and are licensed by the Tennessee Board of Dentistry to provide IV sedation, as well as other forms of anesthesia .
+Dr. Turner P. Emery, Dr. Michael D. Wooten, and Dr. Joshua S. Manuel have received extensive training in anesthesia and are licensed by the Tennessee Board of Dentistry to provide IV sedation, as well as other forms of anesthesia.
 At our state-of-the-art surgical center in Knoxville, TN, you can undergo your oral surgery procedure in comfort.

 What is IV Sedation?

 Commonly known as “twilight anesthesia,” IV sedation depresses your level of consciousness to the point of total relaxation while still allowing you to respond to verbal commands.
 The medication is delivered directly into your bloodstream through a line inserted into your vein.
 Typically, this type of sedation causes partial or full memory loss, leaving you less likely to remember the procedure.